VishalGawale/VishalGawale/README.md

 ---

 ## ✨ What’s This Space About?
-This isn’t just a profile—it’s my tech story!
+This isn’t just a profile, it’s my tech story!
 From coding experiments to project wins, I’m here to build, learn, and inspire.
 Scroll down, explore my repos, and let’s create something awesome together!

 ---